dyang21/Game-Project/README.md

 # Game-Project
-In progress.
+Completed.
 Utilizes Pygame and Python.

-Exempted player and block imgs because they werent royalty-free
+A project I worked on by myself to experience working on an independent large scale project.

+readme in progress